CleverTap/clevertap-ios-sdk/docs/CustomDomainSetup.md

 ## 🔖 Overview
 Custom proxy domain allows you to proxy all events raised from the CleverTap SDK through your required domain.
 If you want to use your own application server, then use a proxy domain to handle and/or relay CleverTap events.

-Note: In this phase, custom domain support for Push Impression event handling is not provided.
+Custom domain support for Push Impression event handling is provided.

 Follow these steps to create a CloudFront distribution for the proxy domain and then integrate CleverTap SDK with proxy domain configuration.